1. What is Amazon Web Services in DevOps?

 - Quality assurance and security teams may also become tightly integrated with these teams.
 Organizations using a DevOps model, regardless of their organizational structure, have teams that view the entire development and infrastructure lifecycle as part of their responsibilities.

-DevOps is all about effective communication and collaboration.
+Answer: DevOps is all about effective communication and collaboration.
 I’ve been able to deal with production issues from the development and operations sides, effectively straddling the two worlds.
 I’m less interested in finding blame or playing the hero than I am with ensuring that all of the moving parts come together.
-(Aws Devops Interview Questions)

-Amazon Elastic Container Service (ECS) is a highly scalable, high performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.
+Answer: Amazon Elastic Container Service (ECS) is a highly scalable, high-performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.

 48. Explain how DevOps is helpful to developers?

-- DevOps brings faster and more frequent release cycles which allows developers to identify and resolve issues immediately as well as implementing new features quickly.
+- DevOps brings faster and more frequent release cycles which allow developers to identify and resolve issues immediately as well as implementing new features quickly.

 - Since DevOps is what makes people do better work by making them wear different hats, Developers who collaborate with Operations will create software that is easier to operate, more reliable, and ultimately better for the business.